 If you’re wondering who has been in the Garden State the most … it’s Dylan, with more than 60 concerts, while the Dead have 56 and the Stones, 24.

 Here is the list.
+I will update whenever the band performs in New Jersey.
 If you have any information to add, please let me know in the comments section below!

 Nov.
 7, 1965: Symphony Hall, Newark.
 Two shows at 1 and 3:30 p.m. on a Sunday, with an identical nine-song set, and Patti LaBelle & the Blue Belles among the opening acts.